njg4ne/ghsk-cf-workers/README.md

-# Cloudflare Workers OpenAPI 3.1
+# GitHub Secret Keeper for Cloudflare Workers

+This is a fork of https://github.com/HenrikJoreteg/github-secret-keeper designed for cloudflare workers instead of Heroku/Express.

+The endpoint uses query parameters like GitHub but unlike HenrikJoreteg.
+Rate limiting uses the query string to rate limit one request per 10 seconds by default.

-This is a Cloudflare Worker with OpenAPI 3.1 using [chanfana](https://github.com/cloudflare/chanfana) and [Hono](https://github.com/honojs/hono).
+The architecture is a Cloudflare Worker with OpenAPI 3.1 using [chanfana](https://github.com/cloudflare/chanfana) and [Hono](https://github.com/honojs/hono).

-This is an example project made to be used as a quick start into building OpenAPI compliant Workers that generates the `openapi.json` schema automatically from code and validates the incoming request to the defined parameters or request body.

 ## Get started

 1. Sign up for [Cloudflare Workers](https://workers.dev).
 The free tier is more than enough for most use cases.
-2. Clone this project and install dependencies with `npm install`
+2. Clone this project and install dependencies with `npm i`
-3. Run `wrangler login` to login to your Cloudflare account in wrangler
-4. Run `wrangler deploy` to publish the API to Cloudflare Workers

 ## Project structure